 This comparison isn't intended to show differences between the 150mm and 100mm filters but rather to demonstrate the difference in lens focal length and why it might be worth considering coughing up the cash to use filters on the 14-24mm lens.

 It's great to be able to use my 14-24mm again for my landscape work and I feel my photography has improved because of it.
 The SW150 system is considerably more cumbersome to carry, to work with and has the small issue of the filters being a little too short.
 Is it worth the investment?
 If you're looking for your first filter system, I'd say yes it is.
-If you already have the 100mm system and a 14-24mm lens, you'll need to weigh up if those extra wide angle pixels are worth the investment.
-Anybody want to by a used 16-35mm lens?
+If you already have the 100mm system and a 14-24mm lens, you'll need to weigh up if those extra wide-angle pixels are worth the investment.
+Does anybody want to buy a used 16-35mm lens?

 Let me know your thoughts below in the comments section.